 - As a patient you will be covered for any unexpected medical treatment you may need while you are travelling.
 This includes travel the day before and day after your appointment.
 But, you will need to arrange your own insurance if you choose to travel earlier or stay later than this.

-- If anyone else is travelling with you to attend your appointment, they will not be covered by this insurance and will need to obtain the own insurance cover.
+- If anyone else is travelling with you to attend your appointment, they will not be covered by this insurance, unless their travel has been organised and funded by Social Security.
+They will therefore need to obtain their own insurance cover.
 If an escort chooses to travel without insurance cover, they will be liable for any costs incurred in relation to unexpected medical treatment required during travel to the UK.

 Travelling By Emergency Charter